Stabilo CarbOthello Pencils

 Overall Ranking – 4/5

 A great-performing, versatile, and downright fun example of a charcoal pencil, the Stabilo CarbOthello is a lovely addition to any art toolbox.
-Great blending and vivid color makes these a good choice for any project and the relative ease of use makes them an acceptable set for a novice or an experience artist alike.
+Great blending and vivid color make these a good choice for any project and the relative ease of use makes them an acceptable set for a novice or an experienced artist alike.
 Color options are varied enough to appease most and the presentation is quite nice.
 The only challenges you may have is trying to use these in highly detailed areas or if you simply prefer the feel of a more traditional wax pencil.
 But overall, we think everybody should give these a try.